ecn310/course-project-taxes-tariffs/Reproducibility_Package/README.md

 | Figure 2 | [sortedultimatemerge.dta](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Data_Files/sortedultimatemerge.dta) | [twowayhistintcons.do ](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/twowayhistintcons.do)| [twowayhistintcons.png](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/research_outputs/twowayhistintcons.png) |
 | Figure 3 | [sortedultimatemerge.dta](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Data_Files/sortedultimatemerge.dta)| [twowaydevelopinghistintcons.do](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/twowaydevelopinghistintcons.do)| [twowayhistdevelopingintcons.png](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/research_outputs/twowayhistdevelopingintcons.png) |
 | Figure 4 | [sortedultimatemerge.dta](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Data_Files/sortedultimatemerge.dta) | [twowaydevelopedhistintcons.do](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/Do_Files/twowaydevelopedhistintcons.do) | [twowayhistdevelopedintcons.png](https://github.com/ecn310/course-project-taxes-tariffs/blob/main/Reproducibility_Package/research_outputs/twowayhistdevelopedintcons.png) |

+## Code for Reproducibility
+- All Do Files are linked [here](https://github.com/ecn310/course-project-taxes-tariffs/tree/main/Reproducibility_Package/Do_Files)
+  - These do files are mentioned in the reproducibility package above except for DATANALYSIS.DO and DATAMANIPULATION.DO
+  - These do files are do files containing all the code to reproduce our analysis and create oru data in one centralized area
+     - NOTE: The do files for the T-test are not included in DATANALYSIS.do and must be found from above